MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-conversation-intelligence-call-data.md

 Applies to [!INCLUDE[pn-crm-online](../includes/pn-crm-online.md)] version 9.1.0. <br>

 Conversation intelligence in [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] assists the sales managers in your organization to get an overview of the call center and drill down to get call statistics for individual sellers.
-This helps the sales managers to change the shape of the business by giving smarter coaching and enhancing sales to generate revenue.
+This helps the sales managers change the shape of the business by giving smarter coaching and enhancing sales to generate revenue.

-You must have administrative privileges to configure Call intelligence for your organization.
-To configure Call intelligence, perform the following steps:
+You must have administrative privileges to configure **Call intelligence** for your organization.
+To configure **Call intelligence**, perform the following steps:

 1. [Review the prerequisites](prereq-sales-insights-app.md)